POWERFULMOVES/PMOVES-pinokio/CATACLYSM_STUDIOS_INC/PMOVES-PROVISIONS/README.md

 ## Quick Start
 1. **Ventoy USBs**: create multiple sticks.
 Copy this bundle to each one.
 Copy your ISO files into `isos/`.
 2. **Windows**: pick your Win11 ISO in Ventoy.
 If prompted, select the **Autounattend** template.
 First login runs `windows/win-postinstall.ps1` from the USB automatically.
-If `tailscale/tailscale_up.ps1` is present, the post-install will also join the host to your Tailnet right away.
+When the Tailnet helper or config is present under `tailscale/`, the script executes it after Winget finishes so the machine joins your Tailnet right away.
 3. **Ubuntu**: pick the Ubuntu Server ISO.
 The autoinstall will use `linux/ubuntu-autoinstall/user-data` and set up Docker + Tailscale.
 4. **Proxmox VE 9**: Install from ISO normally, then run `proxmox/pve9_postinstall.sh` to finish.
 Alternatively, install Debian 13 (autoinstall), then run `proxmox/pve_on_debian13.sh` to convert to PVE 9.
 5. **Jetson**: Flash JetPack as usual.
 Then run `jetson/jetson-postinstall.sh` on first boot.
 Use `jetson/ngc_login.sh` to authenticate to NGC, and `jetson/pull_and_save.sh` to pre-pull/save containers.